belfortlabs/hello-fpga/README.md

 AWS accounts do not have access to F2 instances by default.
 You need to file [quota increase request](https://aws.amazon.com/getting-started/hands-on/request-service-quota-increase/) for the `Running On-Demand F instances` service, which you can search for under `Service Quotas > Amazon Elastic Compute Cloud (Amazon EC2)`.
 Make sure to combine your request with **at least 24 vCPU cores**, as `f2.6xlarge` requires 24 vCPUs.
 The quota increase may take up to a few days to process.

-In your communication to AWS, please pay attention that the F2 access permissions are tied to a region. **The FPGA image is publicly available in all the F2 instance regions of today, which are `us-east-1`, `us-west-2`, `ap-southeast-2` and `eu-west-2`**.
+In your communication to AWS, please pay attention that the F2 access permissions are tied to a region. **The FPGA image is available in all the F2 instance regions of today, which are `us-east-1`, `us-west-2`, `ap-southeast-2` and `eu-west-2`**.

 ### Get access permissions